sharmavins23/scroll-snap-portfolio/README.md

 This project is distributed under the MIT license.
 This is a paraphrasing of a [short summary](https://tldrlegal.com/license/mit-license).

+The project is mainly inspired by [this website](https://ashfieldmedcomms.com/).

 This license is a short, permissive software license.
 Basically, you can do whatever you want with this software, as long as you include the original copyright and license notice in any copy of this software/source.